HOME / Top Industries / Engineered Materials

 Optics & Photonics

-More than 300 optics and photonics facilities serve the Carolinas, with applications spanning automotive, telecommunications, biosciences, defense, and consumer products.
+More than 99 optics and photonics facilities are located within the Upstate, with applications spanning automotive, telecommunications, biosciences, defense, and consumer products.

 Clemson’s Center for Optical Materials Science and Engineering Technologies (COMSET), provides support for developing advanced materials, devices and systems that generate, transmit, manipulate and utilize light.